 12 cc volume

 Adjustments to this basic solution are accomplished through adjusting the volume of the sterile saline solution.
 Some add two drops of liquid Vicks as a natural bronchial dilator with the Eucalyptus in the Vicks.
 (Caution in using straight Eucalyptus oil as it usually ruins the nebulizing cup!)

-Run unit for 20 minutes shut it off leave animal in the cage for an additional 20 minutes.
+Run unit for 20 minutes.
+Then shut it off and leave the animal in the cage for an additional 20 minutes.

-Most improve rapidly by the 3rd day but do not discontinue at this point or the puppy may relapse.
+First day, you may do this twice, then once a day for 5-7 days.
+Most improve rapidly by the 3rd day, but do not discontinue at this point or the puppy may relapse.
 It is important to go 2-3 days past normal.

-Treatment with only the sterile saline solution is beneficial in that it will break up the mucous in the lungs and nasal sinuses and allow the animal to breathe better.
-Some prefer to use saline and Vicks and have great success especially on arrival in pet shops.
+Treatment with only the sterile saline solution is beneficial in that it will break up the mucus in the lungs and nasal sinuses and allow the animal to breathe better.
+Some prefer to use saline and Vicks and have great success, especially on arrival in pet shops.

 - Corrugated tubing – eventually tubing gets brittle.
 Replace when that happens.